NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

 optimization but when the registration with control points happens.
 Then they will be multiplied by the same factor.

-Open the produced ``small_rig.nvm`` file in ``stereo_gui`` and examine the features between the ``nav_cam`` and ``haz_cam`` images.
-Usually they are very few, but hopefully at least some are present between some of the images.
+Open the produced ``small_rig/cameras.nvm`` file in ``stereo_gui`` and examine the features between the ``nav_cam`` and ``haz_cam`` images.
+Usually they are very few, but hopefully at least some are present.

 Notice that in this run we do not optimize the intrinsics, only the camera poses and depth-to-image transforms.
-If desired to do so, optimizing the focal length may provide the most payoff, followed by optical center.
-It can be tricky to optimize the distortion model, as one needs to ensure there are many features at the periphery of images where distortion is strongest.
+If desired to do so, optimizing the focal length may provide the most payoff, followed by the optical center.
+It can be tricky to optimize the distortion model, as one needs to ensure there are many features at the periphery of images where the distortion is strongest.

 It is better to avoid optimizing the intrinsics unless the final texture has subtle misregistration, which may due to intrinsics.
-Gross misregistration is usually due to other factors, such as insufficient features being matched among the images, or not images that see the same view have been matched together.
+Gross misregistration is usually due to other factors, such as insufficient features being matched between the images.
+Or, perhaps, not all images that see the same view have been matched together.

-Normally certain amount of unmodeled distortion in the images is fine if there are many overlapping images, as then their central areas are used the most, and then the effect of distortion on the final textured image is minimal or none.
+Normally some unmodeled distortion in the images is tolerable if there are many overlapping images, as then their central areas are used the most, and then the effect of distortion on the final textured mesh is minimal or none.

 Mesh creation
 ~~~~~~~~~~~~~

-The registered depth point clouds can be used with ``voxblox_mesh``
+The registered depth point clouds can be fused with ``voxblox_mesh``
 (:numref:`voxblox_mesh`)::

     cat small_rig/voxblox/*haz*/index.txt > \